nicmenegoni/DICE/README.md

 2) download the DICE_application folder, open the DICE.mlapp (with MATLAB) and run it.

 The DICE.mlapp is the MATLAB-app file that can be modified.
 If you are able, feel free to download the DICE app and modify it according to your preferences/needs.
-To use the app you will need for the Computer Vision Toolbox of MATLAB
+To use the app you will need for the Computer Vision Toolbox and the Parallel Computing Toolbox of MATLAB

 The User Manual is coming soon.